EashanKaushik/car-damage-detecting-MaskRCNN/README.md

   <img src="https://user-images.githubusercontent.com/50113394/122676016-a168e480-d1f9-11eb-97f4-dbde52f7821f.png" />
 </p>

+# Stages

+1) Stage 1- In stage 1 I trainined the model on 'Damage' class and, used images annotated with bounding boxes.
+2) Stage 2- In this stage training was done using four classes: damage-1 (scratch), damage-2 (dent), damage-3 (shatter) and damage-4(dislocation), in this stage I used images annotated with bounding boxes as well.
+3) Stage 3- Stage 3 used images annotated with polygons, and four classes namely Scratch, Dent, Shatter and Dislocation.

 # Hyper Parameter Values
 - You can use the following hyper parameter values to train your model.
 I found these values to give the best results.